mbeddr/mps-platform-docs/src/doc/docs/aspects/plugin.md

     You can show a balloon that says for example:

     ```
-    Deleting ball has left some dangling references
+    Deleting the ball has left some dangling references
     _Show_, _Ignore_
     ```

     When clicking *show*, it will open a usage search for the deleted node using `#!java ConsoleUtil.show`.
-This is implemented with a modellistener in a quite generic fashion.
+This is implemented with a model listener in a quite generic fashion.

     Here are a few insights: